 In the normal course of business, Anika and its subsidiaries may be periodically examined by various taxing authorities.
 We file income tax returns in the U.S. federal jurisdiction, in certain U.S. states, and in Italy.
 The associated tax filings remain subject to examination by applicable tax authorities for a certain length of time following the tax year to which those filings relate.
-The 2009 through 2012 tax years remain subject to examination by the IRS and other taxing authorities for U.S. federal and state tax purposes.
-The 2009 through 2012 tax years remain subject to examination by the appropriate governmental authorities for Italy.
+The 2010 through 2013 tax years remain subject to examination by the IRS and other taxing authorities for U.S. federal and state tax purposes.
+The 2009 through 2013 tax years remain subject to examination by the appropriate governmental authorities for Italy.

-We do not anticipate experiencing any significant increases or decreases in our unrecognized tax benefits within the twelve months following December 31, 2012.
+We do not anticipate experiencing any significant increases or decreases in our unrecognized tax benefits within the twelve months following December 31, 2013.

-We incurred expenses related to stock-based compensation in 2012, 2011 and 2010 of \$1,151,199, \$1,190,697, and \$1,102,617, respectively.
+We incurred expenses related to stock-based compensation in 2013, 2012 and 2011 of \$1,268,070, \$1,151,199, and \$1,190,697, respectively.
 Accounting for the tax effects of certain stock-based awards requires that we establish a deferred tax asset as the compensation expense is recognized for financial reporting prior to recognizing the related tax deduction upon exercise of the awards.
-The tax benefit recognized in the consolidated statement of operations related to stock-based compensation totaled \$285,068, \$219,626, and \$244,746 in 2012, 2011 and 2010, respectively.
+The tax benefit recognized in the consolidated statement of operations related to stock-based compensation totaled \$1,984,280, \$285,068, and \$219,626 in 2013, 2012 and 2011, respectively.

-Upon the settlement of the certain stock-based awards (i.e., exercise, vesting, forfeiture or cancellation), the actual tax deduction is compared with the cumulative financial reporting compensation cost and any excess tax deduction related to these awards is considered a windfall tax benefit, and is tracked in a "windfall tax benefit pool" to offset any future tax deduction shortfalls and will be recorded as increases to additional paid-in capital in the period when the tax deduction reduces income taxes payable.
+Upon the settlement of certain stock-based awards (i.e., exercise, vesting, forfeiture or cancellation), the actual tax deduction is compared with cumulative financial reporting compensation cost and any excess tax deduction related to these awards is considered a windfall tax benefit.
+Such benefits are tracked in a "windfall tax benefit pool" to offset any future tax deduction shortfalls and will be recorded as increases to additional paid-in capital in the period when the tax deduction reduces income taxes payable.
 We follow the with-and-without approach for the direct effects of windfall/shortfall items and to determine the timing of the recognition of any related benefits.
-We recorded a net windfall of approximately \$452,000 and \$274,000 in 2012 and 2011, respectively and a net shortfall of approximately \$21,000 in 2010.
+We recorded a net windfall of \$856,830, \$452,471 and \$274,190 in 2013, 2012 and 2011, respectively.